Dan-95/China-Mobile-Users/README.md

 ![Image of result](https://github.com/Dan-95/China-Mobile-Users/blob/master/results/Import%20Table%20Result.png)

-After importing all raw data into the database, we'd like to build a relationship between each tables.
-Here is the Entity Relationship Diagram(ERD):
+After importing all raw data into the database, we'd like to build a relationship diagram between each tables:

 ![Image of ERD](https://github.com/Dan-95/China-Mobile-Users/blob/master/china_mobile_users%20EDR.png)

-Based on this ERD, we need to ensure the unique value for the primary Key.
+Based on this graphic, we need to ensure the unique value for the primary Key.
 Also, it's necessary to check are there any missing/abnormal/null value.

 Also, considering that there are two many to many relationship among there enities, we must add a transitive table to divide them into one to many relationship